ekspla/Read-Symbian-SportsTracker-file/README.md

 # Read-Symbian-SportsTracker-file
-This python script describes how you can read symbian SportsTracker log files in binary format.
+This python script describes how you can read symbian Sports Tracker log files stored in your phone as binary format.

-The code was tested with > 1000 of track log files copied from my Nokia phone equipped with GPS, never tested with heart-rate sensor, though...
+The code was tested with > 1000 of track log files copied from my Nokia phone equipped with GPS receiver, never tested with heart-rate sensor, though...

-There are still a few unknown parts in the track logs.
-So, your feedbacks are welcomed.
+There are still a few unknown part in the track logs.
+So, your feedback is welcomed.

-You have to modify the code a bit to read old-version Nokia SportsTracker files because of slightly different format.
+I had to modify the code a bit to read old-version Nokia SportsTracker files because of slightly different format.
+For details, please see the script named as 'convert_oldNST_to_GPX.py'.
-(1-byte instead of 2-byte long header, start address of trackpoints is different, etc.)
+(1-byte instead of 2-byte long header, start address of trackpoint is different, etc.)